xiacodes/Ingredients-To-Meals/README.md

 - A modern web browser is recommended for the best user experience.

 ## Credits 🍵
-*Ingredients To Meals* was developed by Christina, Roop and myself.
+*Ingredients To Meals* was developed by Christina and myself.
 The application uses a third party API to search for recipes and provide meal ideas.
 Thank you to [names of the API Providers inserted here as links] for their valuable contribution to this project.